mrudul-UmassD/smart_sprint_adduser/README.md

    npm run dev
    ```

-2. Start the frontend application:
+2. In a separate terminal, start the frontend application:
    ```
    cd frontend
    npm start